-Food Preparation Skills You Will Need During A Crisis
+Food Preparation Skills Needed During a Crisis

-Food is essential to long term survival.
 If you find yourself in a crisis, such as a power outage, which only lasts for a few hours you will survive.

-However, a long-term power outage caused by tornadoes, earthquakes or hurricanes will ruin any perishables you may have in the refrigerator or freezer.
+However, a long-term power outage caused by tornadoes, earthquakes or hurricanes, for example, will ruin any perishables you may have in the refrigerator or freezer.
 Ice storms, heavy blizzards and floods can also disrupt your community's infrastructure to the point where you are cut off from the rest of the world.
 This means you cannot run out to the local grocery for essentials.
 Additionally, most homes at this point will not have the means to cook food.

 Perishables must be stored at 40 degrees Fahrenheit or 4.4 degrees Celsius or lower to prevent the growth of harmful bacteria.
 Once perishables have been exposed to temperatures above 40 degrees or 4.4 degrees respectively, harmful bacteria begins to grow.
 Foods in the freezer can be expected to last up to 48 hours.